 - a.
-During Construction Work: - 1) Obtain permit from the Contracting Officer Representative. - 2) Isolate HVAC system in area where work is being done to prevent contamination of duct system. - 3) Complete all critical barriers i.e. sheetrock, plywood, plastic, to seal area from non-work area or implement control
+During Construction Work: - 1) Obtain permit from the Project Manager and Facility Safety Officer or Contracting Officer Representative or Government Designated Authority. - 2) Isolate HVAC system in area where work is being done to prevent contamination of duct system. - 3) Complete all critical barriers i.e. sheetrock, plywood, plastic, to seal area from non-work area or implement control cube method (cart with plastic covering and sealed connection to work site with HEPA vacuum for vacuuming prior to exit) before construction begins.
+Install construction barriers and ceiling protection carefully, outside of normal work hours. - 4) Maintain negative air pressure, 0.01 inches of water gauge, within work site utilizing HEPA equipped air filtration units and continuously monitored with a digital display, recording and alarm instrument, which must be calibrated on installation, maintained with periodic calibration and monitored by the contractor.

-- cube method (cart with plastic covering and sealed connection to work site with HEPA vacuum for vacuuming prior to exit) before construction begins.
-Install construction barriers and ceiling protection carefully, outside of normal work hours. - 4) Maintain negative air pressure, 0.01 inches of water gauge, within work site utilizing HEPA equipped air filtration units and continuously monitored with a digital display, recording and alarm instrument, which must be calibrated on installation, maintained with periodic calibration and monitored by the contractor.5) Seal holes, pipes, conduits, and punctures. - 5) Construct anteroom and require all personnel to pass through this room so they can be vacuumed using a HEPA vacuum cleaner before leaving work site or they can wear cloth or paper coveralls that are removed each time they leave work site. - 6) All personnel entering work site are required to wear shoe covers.
+- 5) Seal holes, pipes, conduits, and punctures. - 6) Construct anteroom and require all personnel to pass through this room so they can be vacuumed using a HEPA vacuum cleaner before leaving work site or they can wear cloth or paper coveralls that are removed each time they leave work site. - 7) All personnel entering work site are required to wear shoe covers.
 Shoe covers must be changed each time the worker exits the work area.